FathimaMuhammedArif/Code-A-Pookalam/Code-A-Pookalam/README.md

 ### Pookalam Description
 This Pookalam is a blend of traditional floral rangoli art with a geometric digital twist.What makes it special and different is the perfect symmetry and the way it combines modern digital design with the traditional spirit of Onam celebrations.
-Unlike freehand pookalams, this version uses sharp geometric shapes, precise alignment, and bold contrasting colors that make it stand out both digitally and culturally
+Unlike freehand pookalams, this version uses sharp geometric shapes, precise alignment, and bold contrasting colors that make it stand out both digitally and culturally.